grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/configuring.md

 ## Anti-affinity

 Given the distributed nature of Mimir, both performance and reliability are improved when pods are spread across different nodes.
-For example, multiple queriers can be processing the same query at the same time, so it's better to distribute them across different nodes.
-Morever, since losing multiple ingesters can cause data loss, it's also important to have them spread.
+For example, multiple queriers can simultaneously process the same query, so it's better to distribute them across different nodes.
+Moreover, because losing multiple ingesters can cause data loss, it's also important to spread the ingesters out.

-For this reason, by default, anti-affinity rules are applied to some Deployments and StatefulSets.
+For this reason, by default, anti-affinity rules are applied to some Kubernetes Deployments and StatefulSets.
-These anti-affinity rules can become an issue when playing with Mimir in a single-node Kubernetes cluster, so anti-affinity can be disabled by setting the configuration values `_config.<component>_allow_multiple_replicas_on_same_node`.
+These anti-affinity rules can become an issue when playing with Mimir in a single-node Kubernetes cluster.
+You can disable anti-affinity by setting the configuration values `_config.<component>_allow_multiple_replicas_on_same_node`.

 ### Example: disable anti-affinity